keithbphillips/data_catcher/README.md

 # data_catcher

+What it does:

-Create sqlite db file and receives data from my esp8266 wifi weather station.
+Creates sqlite db file and receives data from my esp8266 wifi weather station.

+This is a simple Python Flask app and uses SqlAlchemy for database access.

 To post to the API from the weather station use Arduino code like this example: